 Hotel and Travel

 Traditionally, it’s up to your bridesmaids to get to your wedding, and cover their own accommodation.
-With that said, this is usually the largest chunk of change that they will spend in one place, and they should feel comfortable discussing their financial needs with you.
-One way that you can help your party is by reserving a hotel block in advance so that rooms are offered at a better price.
-Another option is putting air miles on your registry and offering to book your out-of-towners' travel on points for those that really need the assistance.
+In our experience, there are dozens and dozens of hotel options in Phoenix and Scottsdale, our neck of the woods, that work with all different budgets.
+With that said, this is usually the largest chunk of change that your wedding party will spend in one place, and they should feel comfortable discussing their financial needs with you.
+One way that you can help your wedding party is by reserving a hotel block in advance so that rooms are offered at a better price.
+Another out-of-the-box idea is putting air miles on your registry and offering to book your out-of-towners' travel on points for those that really need the assistance.

 Wedding Day Ensemble